lawicko/final-whistle-assistant/README.md

 ![Firefox settings page](images/options_firefox.png)

-### Import/Export Storage
-Use this to import/export your settings (modules and colors).

-### Modules
+### Features
-The extension is split into modules, each module is responsible for different functionality and you can turn each module on or off here.
+The extension is split into features, each is responsible for different functionality and you can turn each feature on or off here.

 ### Tag Colors
 Customise your tag colors.
 See [Tags section](#tags) for details.